ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ## Resyncing a Read-only Replica

 If you need to resync a read-only replica, click the **Resync Read-Only Replica** button.
 Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the read-only replica.
 The read-only replica is not able to perform any other operations or run any queries while a resync is running.
-Queries are not re-routed to the leader, so any connections to the read-only replica fail until the it has finished resyncing.
+Queries are not rerouted to the leader, so any connections to the read-only replica fail until it is finished resyncing.

 The amount of time it takes to resync a read-only replica varies, but the process can be very long running.
 {: .tip}

 ## Promoting a Read-only Replica

 A read-only replica is able to be promoted to an independent cluster that can accept write operations as well as read operations.
-Should something happen to the leader deployment, the read-only replica can be promoted to a stand-alone cluster and start accepting writes from your application.
+If something happens to the leader deployment, the read-only replica can be promoted to a stand-alone cluster and start accepting writes from your application.

-Upon promotion, the read-only replica terminates its connection to the leader and becomes a standalone {{site.data.keyword.databases-for-postgresql}} deployment.
+Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-postgresql}} deployment.
 The deployment can start accepting and executing read and write operations, backups are enabled, and it is issued its own admin user.
 A new data member is added so the deployment becomes a cluster with two data members.
-This will increase the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.
+This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

 Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.